Yusarina/MATX/README.md

 # MATX Text Editor

-A cross-platform text editor implemented in Python, supporting both Windows and Linux, very early development, you shouldn't really use it unless you want to help make this better!
+A cross-platform text editor implemented in Python, supporting both Windows and Linux.
+This project is in early development, ideal for those who want to contribute and improve it!

 ## Features

 - Create new files
 - Open existing files
 - Save files